Salary Bands: What are they and why should you care?

 Driving pay equity

-Basing your decision on factors like a candidate’s previous pay isn't good enough anymore, as this approach can perpetuate the gender pay gap.
-Our research found that using salary bands as part of your compensation policy can help drive equal pay — and who doesn’t want that?
+But are salary bands the answer?
+Yes, according to our research: we’ve found that using them as part of your compensation policy can help to drive equal pay — and who doesn’t want that?

 Promoting transparency

-As regulations like the EU pay transparency directive come into force, companies will need to provide information about the pay range for each specific role within their job descriptions.
+Plus, as regulations like the EU Pay Transparency Directive come into force, companies will need to provide information about the salary ranges they pay for each specific role within their job descriptions.

 Reducing bias